Driving with a Suspended License – HTO

 DWLS AS A HABITUAL TRAFFIC OFFENDER: FELONY, OR MISDEMEANOR?

-Oddly enough, you can be arrested for BOTH driving on a suspended license (a misdemeanor) and felony driving on a suspended license as an HTO.
+Oddly enough, you can be arrested for BOTH driving on a suspended license (a misdemeanor) and felony driving on a revoked license as an HTO.
 It took the Florida Supreme Court's opinion in the case of Gil v.
 State to inform prosecutors throughout Florida that this practice is unconstitutional.
 118 So.
 3d 787 (Fla.
 2013).
 Gil is important because it demonstrates why you should have a good criminal defense attorney early in a case.
 You see, Gil was not initially charged with felony DWLS as an HTO, he was only charged with a misdemeanor DWLS.
 So, his defense attorney pled out the misdemeanor immediately, knowing that a felony was coming shortly.
 And, just like clockwork, a felony was filed against Gil after he had already pled to the misdemeanor.
 The Florida Supreme Court ruled that the State could not bring the felony charges once Gil was already convicted of a similar misdemeanor.
 I have completely oversimplified the legal concepts involved, and a quick plea does not work in every instance, but there are more details about this case in my article "Overzealous DWLS prosecution Gets Struck Down".

 So, say you are one of many drivers in the State of Florida that has had the misfortune of a Habitual Traffic Offender (HTO) designation.
 Not to worry, there are ways to fix an HTO suspension.
 This HTO designation means the DMV has suspended your driving privileges for five (5) years by receiving three qualifying offenses within a five year period (a combination of any three driving while license suspended's, or DUI, or Leaving the Scene of an Accident with injuries) Do not despair, we can help you.
 You may have the right to challenge some of the "plea's" entered that form the foundation of the HTO status.
 If you successfully challenge ANY one of the three underlying HTO offenses, you get your driving privileges back—no more five year suspension!
 We have helped many clients erase their HTO suspension; we may be able to help you too.
+Not to bore you with the details here (too late?), but our appeal to obtain a withhold of adjudication involves usually three legal issues: (1) constitutional grounds regarding the entry of a plea without knowing the consequences, (2) a showing of good cause to either extend the time to request a withhold under Florida Traffic Rule 6.360, and (3) a proper request for a penalty reduction pursuant to Rule 6.490 (good cause must be shown under this rule as well as 6.360).

 Of course, there are many forms of Driving While License Suspended, such as the simple traffic citation mentioned above, but also a criminal misdemeanor offense of Driving While License Suspended With Knowledge, and the felony offenses of Driving While License Suspended With Two Priors or Driving While License Suspended as a Habitual Traffic Offender (HTO).
 The laws now have changed regarding the felony DWLS as HTO, as it is no longer a felony to drive as an HTO if all of the underlying suspensions are due to financial reasons.